 You will be joining a department that values its graduate students and encourages them to become part of our thriving research culture.
 You might get the chance to present your work in a professional context at our annual Postgraduate Symposium, or take part in international conferences such as our recent The Descent into the Classical Underworld or Imperial Cultures of the United States.
 We are home to the journal Feminist Dissent, have a busy diary of visiting speakers from around the world, and close connections with, amongst others, the Eighteenth Century Centre, the Yesu Persaud Centre for Caribbean Studies, and the Centre for Philosophy, Literature and the Arts.

-Critical Environments (CE) is a cross-disciplinary research and teaching collective based in the Department of English and Comparative Literary Studies at the University of Warwick.
-The collective groups work done at the interface of environmental studies, critical theory, literary studies, creative writing and the visual and sound arts.
+Critical Environments (CE) is a cross-disciplinary research and teaching collective based in our department.
+It groups work done at the interface of environmental studies, critical theory, literary studies, creative writing and the visual and sound arts.
 Current projects include a collectively written environmental history of the University of Warwick campus and a concerted linking up of course and research material, to a student-run garden allotment and related foodways work on campus.